pingcap/docs-cn/tiflash/tiflash-configuration.md

     ## DTFile format
     ## * format_version = 2, the default format for versions < v6.0.0.
     ## * format_version = 3, the default format for v6.0.0 and v6.1.x, which provides more data validation features.
-    ## * format_version = 4, the default format for v6.2.0 and later versions, which reduces write amplification and background task resource consumption
+    ## * format_version = 4, the default format for versions from v6.2.0 to v7.3.0, which reduces write amplification and background task resource consumption
-    ## * format_version = 5, a new format introduced in v7.3.0 (not the default format for v7.3.0) that reduces the number of physical files by merging smaller files.
-Note that this format is experimental and not recommended to be used in a production environment.
+    ## * format_version = 5, the default format for v7.4.0 and later versions (introduced in v7.3.0), which reduces the number of physical files by merging smaller files.
-    # format_version = 4
+    # format_version = 5

     [storage.main]
     ## The list of directories to store the main data.
 More than 90% of the total data is stored in